Wind power: Incentives and community benefits

 Turbine prices have fallen significantly in recent years due to tougher competitive conditions such as the increased use of energy auctions, and the elimination of subsidies in many markets.
 As of 2021, subsidies are still often given to offshore wind.
 However, they are generally no longer necessary for onshore wind in countries with even a very low carbon price such as China, provided there are no competing fossil fuel subsidies.

 Secondary market forces provide incentives for businesses to use wind-generated power, even if there is a premium price for the electricity.
 For example, socially responsible manufacturers pay utility companies a premium that goes to subsidize and build new wind power infrastructure.
 Companies use wind-generated power, and in return, they can claim that they are undertaking strong "green" efforts.
 Wind projects provide local taxes, or payments in place of taxes and strengthen the economy of rural communities by providing income to farmers with wind turbines on their land.

 The wind energy sector can also produce jobs during the construction and operating phase.
 Jobs include the manufacturing of wind turbines and the construction process, which includes transporting, installing, and then maintaining the turbines.
-An estimated 1.25 million people were employed in wind power in 2020.